 Some practices might not offer this advanced technology.
-If a doctor isn’t able to offer LASIK, PRK, and SMILE, can you be sure you’re getting the best procedure for your eyes and lifestyle?
+If a doctor isn’t able to offer LASIK, PRK, and Zeiss SMILE, can you be sure you’re getting the best procedure for your eyes and lifestyle?

-SMILE: A Minimally Invasive Eye Surgery
+Zeiss SMILE: A Minimally Invasive Eye Surgery

 This removal changes the shape of the outer layers of the corneal tissue.
 It is a remarkable breakthrough in vision improvement.
-SMILE is a wonderful treatment option for patients with healthy corneas, active lifestyles and a tendency towards dry eye.
+Zeiss SMILE is a wonderful treatment option for patients with healthy corneas, active lifestyles, and a tendency towards dry eye.
 The Visumax laser accomplishes less dry eye by less corneal nerve damage.

-Benefits of SMILE Eye Surgery
+Benefits of Zeiss SMILE Eye Surgery

-The ZEISS VisuMax® laser, which is used for ReLEx SMILE, employs an anatomically-shaped contact glass that exactly conforms to the natural shape of the cornea.
+The ZEISS VisuMax® laser, which is used for Zeiss SMILE, employs an anatomically-shaped contact glass that exactly conforms to the natural shape of the cornea.
 This allows the procedure to be performed with much less suction pressure than other laser vision correction options.
 It’s simple and virtually painless.
 Other benefits include:

 - Side-cut length up to 80% shorter and